Date set for Welcome Home Vietnam Veterans event

-Safe Harbor Hospice would like to invite all veterans, as well as their friends and families, to the second annual Welcome Home Vietnam Veterans event on March 27, at 11 a.m. at the Madison County Courthouse steps.
+Safe Harbor Hospice would like to invite all veterans, as well as their friends and families, to the second annual Welcome Home Vietnam Veterans event March 27, at 11 a.m. at the Fredericktown courthouse steps.

-The ceremony will include guest speakers, singing of the National Anthem, a performance by Fredericktown’s second-grade honors choir and a presentation of gifts to Vietnam veterans.
+The ceremony will include guest speakers, singing of the National Anthem, a performance by Fredericktown’s second grade honor choir, as well as a presentation of gifts to Vietnam veterans.

-This year’s ceremony will again be followed with a free lunch for Vietnam veterans at the Madison County Senior Center, located at 107 Spruce St. in Fredericktown.
+This year’s ceremony will again be followed with a free lunch for Vietnam veterans at the Madison County Senior Center, 107 Spruce St. in Fredericktown.

 You have free articles remaining.

-Safe Harbor Hospice is also proud to report it recently became recognized as a Level 5 partner in the We Honor Veterans program.
+Safe Harbor Hospice is also proud to say it recently became recognized as a Level 5 partner in the We Honor Veterans program.

 We Honor Veterans is a program of the National Hospice and Palliative Care Organization in collaboration with the Department of Veterans Affairs.
 By recognizing the unique needs of America’s veterans and their families, community providers – in partnership with VA staff – learn how to accompany and guide them through their life stories toward a more peaceful ending.

-The level 5 rating requires partners to complete specific activities and earn recertification annually, and Safe Harbor is one of only two hospices in Missouri that have achieved Level 5 so far.
+The level 5 rating requires partners to complete specific activities and earn recertification annually, and Safe Harbor is one of only two hospices in Missouri which has achieved Level 5 so far.

 “Working closely with area veterans has been a humbling experience for our entire team,” said Megan Powell, a social worker with Safe Harbor Hospice.
 “This year, we’ll continue striving to provide the best possible care to our veterans and make sure they are recognized for their service to our country."